hypercore-one/znn_walletapi_csharp/README.md

 **Options**:

 - **Id**
-A guid represetning an unique user id .
+A guid that represents an unique user id.
 - **Username**
 The username of the user.
 - **Password**
-The password hash (based on the Blowfish cipher) of the user.
+The password hash of the user.
+The hash is based on the Blowfish cipher.
+See code below to generate a hash.
 - **Roles**
 An array of user roles.
 Available roles are: `"User"` or `"Admin"`.